Hyatt Regency incident: Gun-toting VVIP Brat Ashish Pandey surrenders before Delhi Court

-New Delhi, Oct 18: Aashish Pandey, son of former BSP MP Rakesh Pandey, who was seen brandishing a gun outside Hyatt Regency on October 14 approached Delhi's Patiala House Court on Thursday to surrender.
+New Delhi, Oct 18: Aashish Pandey, son of former BSP MP Rakesh Pandey, who was seen brandishing a gun outside Hyatt Regency on October 14 surrendered before a Patiala House courts judge in Delhi on Thursday morning.
+Pandey has been on the run since Monday when a video, which shows him brandishing a gun at the entrance of the hotel, made headlines.

 Police had registered an FIR on a complaint from the assistant security manager of the Delhi-based 5-star hotel.
 It has also recorded the statement of the duo, and of Ashish's friends and relatives in Delhi and Lucknow.

-While speaking to media, Pandey said,''I'm being projected like I'm a wanted terrorist & police across the nation is looking for me.
+While speaking to media, Pandey said,''I'm being projected like I'm a wanted terrorist and police across the nation is looking for me.
 Look Out Circular has been issued against me.
-If you check CCTV footage, you'll find who went to ladies toilet that night & who threatened whom.''
+If you check CCTV footage, you'll find who went to ladies toilet that night and who threatened whom.''

-The original video, shot on Saturday night at Hyatt Regency Hotel, had gone viral since then, prompting the Minister of State for Home, Kiren Rijiju, to intervene and direct quick action by the police.
+The original video, shot on Saturday night at Hyatt Regency Hotel, had gone viral, prompting the Minister of State for Home, Kiren Rijiju, to intervene and direct quick action by the police.

 Also Read | Look Out Circular issued against neta's son for brandishing gun outside 5-star hotel in Delhi